-The technical provisions are valued by projecting probability-weighted future cash-flows using best-estimate assumptions and discounting these to the reporting date using the risk-free discount curve specified by EIOPA.
+The TPs are valued by projecting probability-weighted future cash-flows using best-estimate assumptions and discounting these to the reporting date using the risk-free discount curve specified by EIOPA.
 The main assumptions made for this are:

-- mortality 97% of population mortality tables, ELT16M (males) and ELT16F (females) in 2018 with improvement of 1% per annum in future years; - benefit escalation (Retail Prices Index (RPI)) derived from market inflation swap rates at the reporting date (31 December 2018); and - future renewal expenses £12.10 per policy per annum, inflating at RPI (as above) plus 0.75% per annum.
+- mortality 96% of population mortality tables, ELT16M (males) and ELT16F (females) in 2020 with improvement of 1% per annum in future years; - benefit escalation (Retail Prices Index (RPI)) derived from market inflation swap rates at the reporting date (31 December 2019); and

+• future renewal expenses - £13.20 per policy per annum, inflating at RPI (as above) plus 0.75% per annum.